Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

-By definition, $v_1$ and $v_2$ belong to at least one odd cycle, which we denote by $C_1$ and $C_2$, respectively.
-Then $v_1$ is the only neighbour of $u_1$ on $C_1$; otherwise $u_1$ would belong to an odd cycle of $G[B_T]$.
-Moreover, $u_1$ has no neighbour on $C_2$, except $v_2$ if $u_1=u_2$; otherwise $u_1$ would again belong to an odd cycle (as $u_1$ and $u_2$ are connected via the path $Q$ in $F_1$).
-By the same argument $u_2$ has no neighbour on $C_2$ except $v_2$ and no neighbour on $C_1$, except $v_1$ if $u_1=u_2$.
-We also note that $V(C_1)\cap V(C_2)=\emptyset$ and that there is no edge between a vertex of $C_1$ and a vertex of $C_2$ except possibly the edge $v_1v_2$; otherwise there would be a path from $v_1$ to $v_2$ in $G[O]$ with an edge that belongs to an odd cycle (namely $C_1$ or $C_2$), a contradiction with what we derived above.
+By definition, $v_1$ and $v_2$ each belong to at least one odd cycle, which we denote by $C_1$ and $C_2$, respectively.
+We choose $C_1$ and $C_2$ such that they have minimum length.
+We note that $V(C_1)\cap V(C_2)=\emptyset$ and that there is no edge between a vertex of $C_1$ and a vertex of $C_2$ except possibly the edge $v_1v_2$; otherwise there would be paths from $v_1$ to $v_2$ in $G[O]$ that have different parity, a contradiction with the claim above.